g3chench/cchen/index.md

 ### Projects

-I've culled most of my projects in the years since I graduated, but here are a few that remain:
+I've culled most of my projects in the years since I graduated, but here are a few of the ones that remain (see my GitHub for the rest):

 - [Courseography](https://courseography.cdf.toronto.edu/graph) - A set of graphical interactive tools to guide students through their academic careers at UofT.
 Powered by a [Haskell](https://www.haskell.org/) backend and [React](https://reactjs.org/) frontend.